fyxemmmm/chitanda/README.md

 # chitanda
-Chitanda is a web scaffold which is based on gin.
+Chitanda is a web scaffold which is based on gin

 ## ⌛ Installation
 `go get https://github.com/fyxemmmm/chitanda-gin`